Understanding HDPE Pipes: Sizes, Fittings, and Applications

 These HDPE pipe sizes are popular for sewer systems, drainage systems, and municipal water distribution networks.

 These are typically used for stormwater management, industrial wastewater treatment, and other large-scale applications.
-For larger projects, HDPE pipe sizes can even exceed mm in diameter, though these are generally custom-made for specific industrial uses.
+For larger projects, HDPE pipe sizes can exceed 1000mm in diameter, though these are generally custom-made for specific industrial uses.

 Metric vs. Imperial Measurement Systems